 - Section A: Several short answer and extended response questions combining core materials in Systems in theory and Systems in practice. - Section B: One extended response question (from a choice of two options) on core materials including written code.
-Option 1 will require students to read and write code in Java.
-Option 2 will require students to read and write code in Python.
+Option 1 will require students to read and write code in Python.
 The questions will otherwise be identical.